TAGS+ MICROCHIP= GET HOME SAFE

 them out to all the neighbors within several blocks.
 That way neighbors

-will have the photo to refer to if they should see your dog.
-Post them in
+will have the photo to refer to if they see your dog.
+Post your lost dog flyer in nearby grocery stores, area veterinary offices, and other central places near where

 your dog went missing.